Simon Wilson: Phil Goff's new team to lead Auckland Council

 When he drew up the lists, three or four of them turned down the offers he made.
 But all councillors have at least one specific role.

-"Everyone gets something they want and no one, including the mayor, gets everything they want."
-At least, that's how a spokesperson likes to explain it.
-Does the public get what we need?
+"Everyone gets something they want and no one gets everything," Goff said when he announced the lineup.
+A spokesperson said that comment includes Goff himself.
+But whta about the public?
+Do we get what we need?

 The key decisions are: